PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 PostHog's [vision](/handbook/strategy/overview#long-term-vision-for-2026) is to IPO in 2026 with $100m ARR.
 This is what we think marketing & content at PostHog will look like at that point.

 ### Things we want to be brilliant at

-- **Acting as the newsroom of PostHog:** We actively engage with engineering teams (like a journalist would engage with subjects), find out what they’re working on and partner with them to amplify what they are doing.

 - **Word of mouth mindset:** By IPO, we want to have built a hugely successful company driven primarily by word of mouth, rather than paid ads or PR.

 - **Speed:** We want to be highly reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.

+- **Helping PostHog users be successful:** Through our docs, tutorials, newsletter and beyond, we help PostHog users be more successful, both generally in their goals, but also more successful and powerful users of PostHog.

 - **Content for our ideal customer:** We deliver genuinely useful insights about things those customers care about (can be purely product-related, but also general advice).
 We're pitching our content at ‘self-servers’.
-Ahrefs and HubSpot are examples of companies who do this brilliantly for their audience.

-- **Documentation** We work with Website & Docs, and product teams, to maintain docs to a high standard, and ensure users can easily find answers to their questions
+- **Documentation** We work with Website & Docs, and product teams, to maintain docs to a high standard, and ensure users can easily find answers to their questions.

 ### Things we want to be good at